 Carolyn's other works include Lily: A True Story of Courage and the Joplin Tornado, inspired by Tara Prosser and her Weimaraner, Lily, and Happy Birthday, St. Louis!, a history of St. Louis for kids.
 These exciting stories were published by Reedy Press in the Spring of 2014.

-Carolyn's latest works are Dizzy Dean and the Gashouse Gang, which recounts the harrowing adventures of the 1934 St. Louis Cardinals, and St. Louis Boo, true St. Louis ghost stories for kids.
+Dizzy Dean and the Gashouse Gang, which recounts the harrowing adventures of the 1934 St. Louis Cardinals, and St. Louis Boo, true St. Louis ghost stories for kids were released in the Fall of 2015.

 Carolyn continues to balance her passions for zookeeping and writing.
 She enjoys working with lions, tigers, bears and more in her current position as a Carnivore Keeper and sharing her stories in the city of St. Louis.